thepudds/fzgo/README.md

 ## fzgo: go-fuzz + 'go test' = fewer bugs

-`fzgo` is a prototype of [golang/go#19109 "cmd/go: make fuzzing a first class citizen, like tests or benchmarks".](https://golang.org/issue/19109)
+`fzgo` is a prototype of [golang/go#19109](https://golang.org/issue/19109) **"cmd/go: make fuzzing a first class citizen, like tests or benchmarks"**.

-`fzgo` supports some conveniences like fuzzing rich signatures and experimental auto-generation of fuzzing functions.
+`fzgo` supports some conveniences like fuzzing rich signatures and auto-generation of fuzzing functions.

 `fzgo` integrates [dvyukov/go-fuzz](https://github.com/dvyukov/go-fuzz)
 into `go test`, with the heavy lifting being done by `go-fuzz`, `go-fuzz-build`, and the `go` tool.
 The focus